ahmadawais/Cobalt3-iTerm/readme.md

 6. Refresh ZSH by typing `source ~/.zshrc` on the command line.

-###Fork of Cobalt2-iTerm
+### License
+Cobalt3 is licensed under GPLv2.0.

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

-This theme is a fork of [Cobalt2 iTerm theme](https://github.com/wesbos/Cobalt2-iterm) by Wes Bos @wesbos.
-Thank you Wes and all other contributors for all your efforts.
-I've forked it to add my own flavor to it.
-Mostly colors, yes it is purple, because purple can be genius.
+Thank you Wes Bos and all other contributors for all your efforts.
+Added my own flavor to Cobalt2.